joemasilotti/masilotti.com/_posts/2015-06-29-ui-testing-in-xcode-7.md

 date:   2015-06-29
 permalink: ui-testing-xcode-7/
 image: xcode-testing.png
-summary: "How to navigate around an undocumented but powerful framework in iOS 9."
+description: "How to navigate around an undocumented but powerful framework in iOS 9."
 category: ui-testing
 ---